Monstrous M-theory: Final remarks

-It is then very tempting to ask whether this gravity theory can actually be supersymmetric in $26+1$, giving rise to the would-be $\mathcal{N}=1$ supergravity in $26+1$ space-time dimensions.
-In this perspective, we have conjectured a quite straightfowardly \textquotedblleft M-theory-inspired" Lagrangian density as well as the corresponding local supersymmetry transformations in $26+1$.
+for a total of $196,608$ degrees of freedom.
+We have been therefore tempted to ask ourselves to ask whether this subsector of M$^{2}$-theory, when coupled to a RS field $\psi $, may actually enjoy (local) supersymmetry in $ 26+1$ space-time dimensions, thus giving rise to a would-be $\mathcal{N}=1$, $D=26+1$ supergravity theory.
+In this line of reasoning, we have conjectured a \textquotedblleft M-theory-inspired\textquotedblright\ Lagrangian density, as well as the corresponding local supersymmetry transformations in $26+1$.
 The invariance of such a Lagrangian under those supersymmetry transformations is still conjectural, and to prove (or disprove) it seems quite a formidable, though absolutely worthy task, and we leave it for further future work.

-At any rate, the reduction of the bosonic sector of such a would-be $ \mathcal{N}=1$ supergravity from $26+1$ to $25+1$ yields a suitable subsector of the Monstrous gravity $2.\gamma .ii$, simply obtained by reducing the number of 2-forms from $4$ to $3$.
-It thus becomes evident that there is a certain mismatch, essentially amounting to the $276$ degrees of freedom of a massless 2-form in $25+1$, between the total degrees of freedom of the would-be $\mathcal{N}=1$ supergravity in $26+1$ ($98,304+98,304=196,608$) and the $196,884$ degrees of freedom of (purely bosonic) M$^{2}$-theory : $ 196,884-196,608=276$.
-Thus, \textquotedblleft monstrousity" and \textquotedblleft supersymmetry" in $26+1$ (as well as, predictably, in $ 25+1 $) seem to be slightly mismatching, yet tightly related, concepts.
+At any rate, the reduction of the bosonic sector (\ref{sub}) of such a would-be $\mathcal{N}=1$ supergravity from $26+1$ to $25+1$ yields a suitable subsector of the Monstrous gravity labelled by $2.\gamma .ii$ in the classification of Sec. \ref{class}, simply obtained by letting $\#\wedge ^{2}:4\longrightarrow 3$.
+In light of this, we cannot help but point out a certain mismatch, essentially amounting to the $\mathbf{276}$ degrees of freedom of a massless 2-form in $25+1$, between the total (bosonic $+$ fermionic) degrees of freedom of the would-be $\mathcal{N}=1$ supergravity in $26+1$ ($98,304+98,304=196,608$) and the (purely bosonic) $196,884$ degrees of freedom of M$^{2}$-theory : $196,884-196,608=276$.
+In this sense, \textquotedblleft monstrousity\textquotedblright\ and (would-be) \textquotedblleft supersymmetry\textquotedblright\ in $26+1$ (as well as, predictably, in $25+1$) space-time dimensions exhibit a slight disalignment, though being tightly related.